 Watch our playlist of customer reviews and experience how Edublox training and tutoring help overcome dyslexia symptoms and signs.
 Learn more about our approach to dyslexia treatment and book a free consultation to discuss your child’s learning needs.
 We cater to a variety of dyslexia types.

 Learn more about dyslexia basics: What is dyslexia?
-How common is this learning disorder?
-What are dyslexia signs?
+What are the signs of dyslexia?
 What is the impact of this reading disorder?
 What causes dyslexia?
 What cognitive difficulties underpin reading?
 How is dyslexia diagnosed?
 Can dyslexia go undetected?
 What is the best treatment?

-We investigate the symptoms of dyslexia, early signs of dyslexia, risk factors for dyslexia, and other learning disabilities related to dyslexia.
+We investigate the symptoms of dyslexia, early signs of dyslexia, and risk factors for dyslexia.

 We discuss 12 dyslexia types: Primary, secondary, developmental, and acquired dyslexia; phonological dyslexia and surface dyslexia; deep, letter position, attentional, letter identity, neglect, and vowel letter dyslexia.